California Invitational Berkeley Debate

 I am a LD coach who at one time was a policy debater, a public forum coach and a parli coach.
 My true love is oratory and extemp so I love to hear good rhetorical skills.
 I can follow some spreading but really prefer a debate that is at good speed with a focus on argumentation and delivery.
 I am (also?) old fashioned in that I flow on paper and love a nice polite round.
 As a history teacher whose specialty is politics and international relations, I love connections to current events and historical context.
 My Ph.D. is in world history and I have been living in China for the past eight years teaching and coaching there, though now live in southern California.
 Please wow me with your global examples!
 (Or at least refer to Canada since that is where I hail from originally!)

 I will struggle to follow you if you speak very quickly and will ask you to slow down.
+I will look for well-waranted arguments and you should make sure to explain to me why you should win the debate.

 I expect debaters to treat each other with courtesy and respect.